Master of Urban and Regional Planning

 The multidisciplinary core of the program emphasizes:

-Students may particiate in many international programs, including a planning/architecture studio in China.
+Students may participate in many international programs, including a planning/architecture studio in China.
 They may also take advantage of strong Geographic Information System programs in the department and across the campus.

 The primary learning outcome demonstrated by graduates of the Master of Urban and Regional Planning is effectiveness as urban and regional planning professionals.
-Effectiveness means the application of planning knowledge and skills to facilitate the development of vision and goals, create and implement plans, and solve urban and regional problems.
+This effectiveness is exhibited in the application of planning knowledge and skills to facilitate the development of vision and goals, create and implement plans, and solve urban and regional problems.
 Planning work takes the form of physical design as well as plans and policies.
 This work is done with a long-term comprehensive perspective, addressing environmental sustainability and social justice.